 - 1 This document is issued by the Young People's Learning Agency (YPLA) under section 72(1) of the Apprenticeships, Skills, Children and Learning Act 2009 (ASCL Act 2009).
-It sets out guidance for local authorities about the performance of their duties under sections 15ZA(1), 15ZB, 15ZC(1)(b) and 18(A)(1) of the Education Act 1996 (see paragraphs 10-14 and 24-26).
-It describes the system for the funding of education and training for young people in England for the academic year 2011/12. - 2 The allocations for 2011/12 will be confirmed to schools, colleges and other providers by the end of March 2011.
-At that point the YPLA will review with local authority representatives and other partners how well the arrangements have worked.
-Comments are also invited on this guidance and this review will take account of these in revising the guidance for 2012/13.
-The system for future years will also take into account the changes outlined in the Schools White Paper The Importance of Teaching, published on 24 November 2010. - 3 The young people covered by this system are those who: - at 31 August have reached the age of 16 (statutory school leaving age) but have not reached the age of 19; - are aged 19-25, have a learning difficulty and/or disability (LDD) and are the subject of a learning difficulty assessment; or - are aged 10-18 in juvenile secure accommodation.
+It sets out guidance for local authorities about the performance of their duties under sections 15ZA(1), 15ZB, 15ZC(1)(b) and 18(A)(1) of the Education Act 1996 (see paragraphs 9-14 and 25-28).
+It describes the system for the funding of education and training for young people in England for the academic year 2012/13. - 2 The allocations for 2012/13 will be confirmed to schools, colleges and other providers by the end of March 2012.
+From April 2012, the new Education Funding Agency1 (EFA), an executive agency of the Department for Education (DfE) subject to the passage of the Education Bill, will take forward the YPLA responsibilities set out in this guidance. - 3 The young people covered by this system are those who: - at 31st August have reached the age of 16 (statutory school leaving age) but have not reached the age of 19; - are aged 19-25, have a learning difficulty and/or disability and are the subject of a learning difficulty assessment; or - are aged 10-18 in juvenile secure accommodation.

-These young people learn in a variety of settings, including schools, Academies, colleges and independent providers.
+These young people learn in a variety of settings, including schools, Academies (sponsored, converter, City Technology Colleges, Free Schools, University Technology Colleges and Studio Schools), colleges and independent providers.
 The YPLA also funds pupils aged under 16 in Academies, but these are not the subject of this guidance.

-- 4 The key elements of the funding system are: - Funding follows student choice and student volumes drive funding in the following year. - Local authorities have a statutory responsibility to secure education and training in their areas, taking into account quality and other factors.
-They have a key leadership role to champion the interests of all young people in their area. - Autonomous schools, Academies, colleges and independent providers are accountable for student performance and their own improvement, planning what they deliver, within the context of the priorities for young people in their area.
+- 4 The key elements of the funding system are: - Funding follows student choice and student volumes drive funding in the following year.

-- Bureaucracy is reduced through the simplification and automation of data, management information (MI) and funding systems. - 5 The system has been designed with the minimum levels of prescription and monitoring necessary to get maximum money to the front line, to ensure high-quality provision, to give assurance that the funds are used to provide learning for young people and to allow the market to operate effectively.
-Data collection, financial management and audit are being simplified. - 6 The system must serve the best interests of young people and be as transparent and equitable as possible.
+- Local authorities have a statutory responsibility to secure education and training in their areas, taking into account quality and other factors.
+They have a key leadership role to champion the interests of all young people in their area. - Autonomous schools, Academies, colleges and independent providers are accountable for student performance and their own improvement, planning what they deliver, within the context of the priorities for young people in their area. - Bureaucracy is reduced through the simplification and automation of data, management information (MI) and funding systems. - 5 The system has been designed with the minimum levels of prescription and monitoring necessary to get maximum money to the front line, to ensure high-quality provision, to give assurance that the funds are used to provide learning for young people and to allow the market to operate effectively.
+Data collection, financial management and audit continue to be simplified. - 6 The system serves the best interests of young people and is designed to be as transparent and equitable as possible.
 Meeting the needs and aspirations of all young people will only be achieved by providers working together and with local authorities.
-As champions of all young people, local authorities will be working with providers, employers and neighbouring authorities to raise achievement, secure access to high quality provision, raise participation and tackle educational inequality. - 7 Funding will be delivered so that each provider receives their calculated allocation from a single source: - Funding for maintained schools with sixth forms flows from the YPLA through local authorities. - Funding for Academies, sixth form colleges and independent providers (in cases where YPLA is the main funder) passes directly to the provider from the YPLA. - Funding for general further education colleges and for other independent providers flows from the YPLA through the Skills Funding Agency - subject to the respective legal powers and duties of the Chief Executive of Skills Funding and the YPLA. - For Apprenticeships, funding for all ages comes through the Skills Funding Agency. - 8 Allocations will be based on a national funding formula and will reflect the delivery of learner numbers in the preceding year (e.g. 2010/11 for 2011/12) this is the lagged learner number process. - 9 Minimum Levels of Performance (MLP) will be set nationally and provision will not be funded if it falls below these levels and fails to improve.
+As champions of all young people, local authorities will be working with providers, employers, local voluntary and community organisations and neighbouring authorities to raise achievement, secure access to high quality provision, raise participation and tackle educational inequality. - 7 Funding will be delivered so that each provider receives their calculated allocation from a single source: - Funding for maintained schools with sixth forms flows from the YPLA through local authorities. - Funding for Academies, sixth form colleges and independent providers passes directly to the provider from the YPLA.